Cave bats in crisis

 USFWS photo courtesy of Ryan von Linden, NY Dept of Environmental Conservation.

 Think extinction’s just for dinosaurs, dodos, and passenger pigeons?
 Think again.
 It’s happening now, all around us, as the deadly White-Nose Syndrome (linked to the fungus Pseudogymnoascus destructans) devastates populations of native bats.

 A bat with White-Nose Syndrome has white fungus growing on its nose, toes, and wing webbing.
 One of the most at-risk bat species is the Little Brown Bat, because it hibernates in caves where the fungus grows.
 A social bat that’s common on the East Coast, the Little Brown is one of the bats you’re likely to see swooping across the sky at dusk.
-Right now it numbers over 6.5 million, but scientists think that this entire species could be extinct in 20 or fewer years as White-Nose Syndrome spreads through U.S. caves.
+In the early 2000s, it numbered over 6.5 million, but scientists think that this entire species could be extinct in 20 or fewer years as White-Nose Syndrome spreads through U.S. caves.

 How can scientists know when this bat might go extinct?
 Bat researchers from Boston University, the University of Santa Cruz, the New York State Department of Environmental Conservation, and the Pennsylvania Game Commission used a computer program that models cave-dwelling bat birth and death into the future.
 They first tested the model to see if it accurately predicted current bat populations by entering bat data from the past.
 It proved to be accurate in detailing bat births, survival rates, and deaths each year.